gzhu06/GenerativeSourceSeparation/generator/glow/README.md

-# UnGlow
+# Glow
-Unconditional audio generator UnGlow
+Unconditional audio generator Glow

 ## Introduction
 We provide uncontional generator training for modeling source priors, conditional version is easy to implement based on unconditional version.

-## requirements
-pytorch>=1.5.0\
-tqdm\
-librosa\
-jupyter\
-museval\
-tqdm\
-pandas
+In Glow generator training, we use apex from NVIDIA.

 ## Usage